 Rootstock: Moore, Stuart, or Choctaw Seedling

-Nut Flavor: Mild, sweet
+Nut Flavor: Sweet, nutty

-Nut/Husk Color and Appearance Brown, smooth
+Nut/Husk Color and Appearance Brown, hard shell, medium, oval

 Harvest Time: October-November